libgdx/libgdx.github.io/_pages/dev/-tutorials/import_and_running.md

 3. Select the provisioning profile and simulator/device target
 4. Run the created run configuration

-For more information on using and configuring the RoboVM intellij plugin please see the [documentation](http://robovm.mobidevelop.com).
+For more information on using and configuring the RoboVM IntelliJ plugin please see the [documentation](http://robovm.mobidevelop.com).

-**NOTE:** This documentation is for the 'Official' RoboVM plugin.
-We are currently using a forked version, which means some of the information (such as about licensing) may be redundant.
-Configuring and using the plugin should however be very similar.
-{: .notice--primary}

 ### In Eclipse
 - Right click the iOS RoboVM project > Run As > RoboVM runner of your choice

 ![](/assets/images/dev/eclipse/2.png)

-For more information on using and configuring the RoboVM intellij plugin please see the [documentation](http://robovm.mobidevelop.com).
+For more information on using and configuring the RoboVM IntelliJ plugin please see the [documentation](http://robovm.mobidevelop.com).

-**NOTE:** This documentation is for the 'Official' RoboVM plugin.
-We are currently using a forked version, which means some of the information (such as about licensing) may be redundant.
-Configuring and using the plugin should however be very similar.
-{: .notice--primary}

 <br/>